AdrianoGratani/react-concepts-explained-through-projects/README.md

 LAYOUT:
   - `ModalTest`, the parent component, stores UI elements: a `<button>` and the `<Modal />`.
 When the user clicks the button, an event listener is triggered and calls the function `handleToggleModal`
-  - `Modal`, the child component receives props data from its parent and renders it in separate `<div>`containers
+  - `Modal`, the child component receives props data from its parent and renders it in separate `<div>`containers.
+Before even attempting to render props data, we must check if we received props arguments, to avoid 404 errors.
+We can solve this by implementing ternary operators: if the prop is true (which means: it is currently storing some data arguments sent from `ModalTest` ), then render it.
+Otherwise render preset fallback UI text.

+/// /// /// ///